 - Concept notes and full proposals must be submitted in English through the GBIF Grants Portal by the stated deadlines.

-- Applications involving partners from countries within the target region that already participate in GBIF must request a statement of endorsement from the GBIF Head of Delegation or Node Manager at the concept note stage.
+- Applications involving partners from countries or organizations that already participate in GBIF must include a statement of endorsement from the GBIF Head of Delegation or Node Manager.
 Contact information for representatives of GBIF Participant countries and organizations can be found on the Participant tab of the country pages, from the Participant list.

 - All BID funded activities must be not-for-profit.
 BID programme funds may be used to support staff time, travel and costs associated with the organization of meetings and workshops, and limited costs for IT services and equipment.

-- Data mobilized by BID-funded projects should be principally within the target countries.
+- Data mobilized by BID-funded projects should all be within the target countries.